 However, despite the promise, blockchain adoption beyond proof of concept has been slow.
 One big issue has been the relatively slow performance of early blockchain technologies.
 The first blockchain networks were limited to a few transactions per second and could take up to an hour to guarantee the authenticity of transactions.

 Several alternatives to blockchain that provide better performance have emerged.
-Businesses may also want to consider them to reduce costs, simplify development and reduce integration challenges.
+Businesses might also want to consider them to reduce costs, simplify development and reduce integration challenges.

-Derek Brink, a vice president and research fellow at Aberdeen, a technology advisory firm, said asking about alternatives to blockchain is somewhat backward, because in many cases blockchain is the alternative.
-The real issue is finding new ways to reinvent business processes by disintermediating the middleman regardless of whether blockchain, strictly speaking, is the means.
+But asking about alternatives to blockchain is somewhat backward, according to Derek Brink, vice president and research fellow at Aberdeen Strategy & Research, a technology advisory firm.
+That's because in many cases blockchain is the alternative.
+The real issue, he said, is finding new ways to reinvent business processes by disintermediating the middleman regardless of whether blockchain, strictly speaking, is the means.
+Indeed some of the most promising alternatives to blockchain will include centralized databases, decentralized storage and other technologies that use the same distributed ledger technology as blockchain, Brink said.

 Is it blockchain or isn't it?